Beim/python2-gdb/README.md

 To build the docker image, use the `build.sh` script.
 To verify that gdb with Python is working, use the `build-debug.sh` script to build a docker image.

 To run a container, execute the `run.sh` script.
-If you need to enter the container, use the `exec.sh` script.

 Inside the container, run `gdb python 1` to enter gdb interactive mode.
 You can verify that everything is working by running `py-bt` and `py-list`.